awsdocs/aws-iot-docs/doc_source/https-rule-action.md

 ## Examples<a name="https-rule-action-examples"></a>

-The following JSON example defines an AWS IoT rule with an HTTPS action\.
+The following JSON example defines an AWS IoT rule with an HTTP action\.

 ```
 {